-Home Repairs/Modifications
+Home Repair/Modifications

 All home repair or rehabilitation activities and costs must be performed to assist low-income homeowners at or below 100 percent AMI and must be performed on eligible owner-occupied, single-family properties.

-Eligible Uses

-Costs to meet local codes

-Repair, replacement, or updating of items such as roof, electrical wiring, GFCI and AFCI outlets, installation of vinyl siding, installation of smoke & radon detectors.

-Remediation of environmental hazards including lead-based paint, radon, asbestos, and removal of underground oil tanks.

-Costs may include activities such as capping/painting of window trim and sashes, interior wood trim, and exterior; removal and disposal of asbestos pipe insulation or siding; testing and clearance reports; and termite/pest control.

-Accessibility improvements
+Home repair costs cannot exceed \$15,000.00 per household, unless pre-authorized by MHDC.

-Costs may include activities such as installation or repair of ramps, handrails and grab bars, replacement of bathtubs with wheel-in showers, lowering of items such as sinks, electrical switches, and cupboards, widening doorways, repair of existing attached garages when incidental to other code required work or to achieve reasonable accommodation of a disabled person, and provision of bathroom or bedroom space on the first floor level of the dwelling.
+- Costs to meet local codes: Repair, replacement, or updating of items such as roof, electrical wiring, GFCI and AFCI outlets, installation of vinyl siding, installation of smoke & radon detectors, etc. - Remediation of environmental hazards: - o Remediation of lead-based paint, radon, asbestos, and/or removal of underground oil tanks - Costs may include activities such as capping/painting of window trim and sashes, interior and exterior wood trim, removal and disposal of asbestos pipe insulation or siding, testing and clearing reports, and termite/pest control. - Accessibility improvements: Costs may include activities such as installation of repair ramps, handrails and grab bars, replacement of bathtubs with wheel-in showers, lowering of items such as sinks, electrical switches and cupboards, widening doorways, repair of existing attached garages when incidental to other code required work or to achieve reasonable accommodation of a disabled person, and provision of bathroom or bedroom space on the first floor level of the dwelling. - Energy Improvements: - Installation of heating or cooling systems - o Caulking, weather-stripping and other methods of reducing air infiltration - Storm or thermal windows and doors, thermal shades or shutters - Thermal insulation for ceilings, walls, floors, roofs.
+Foundations, pipes, ducts and water heaters including interior vapor barrier and ventilation - Heating/cooling system modifications - Furnace maintenance and improvements to increase energy efficiency - Automatic clock thermostats - o Replacement burners which reduce the amount of fuel used - Flue opening modifications

-Energy Improvements

-- Installation of heating or cooling systems

-- Caulking, weather-stripping and other methods of reducing air infiltration

-- Storm or thermal windows and doors, thermal shades or shutters

-- Thermal insulation for ceilings, walls, floors, roofs.
-Foundations, pipes, ducts and water heaters including interior vapor barrier and ventilation

-- Heating/cooling system modifications

-- Furnace maintenance and improvements to increase energy efficiency

-- Automatic clock thermostats

-- o Replacement burners which reduce the amount of fuel used

-- Flue opening modifications

 - o Electrical or mechanical ignition systems which replace gas or pilot light

 - Replacement furnace boiler

 - Foundation or structural repairs

 - Chimney repair/replacement

 - Hot water systems

 - Any other improvement which is demonstrated by a residential energy audit performed by an energy auditor licenses under state law to have a payback period of not more than fifteen (15) years (energy efficiency savings)

 - Chimney repair/replacement

-Septic Repair/Replacement

-Rehabilitation or replacement of failed or failing septic systems for single-family residences is allowed if located on the property.
-These monies may also be used to replace "straight pipe" systems.
-Licensed engineers must design the system and must comply with all applicable state and local codes and regulations.
+- Septic Repair/Replacement: Rehabilitation or replacement of failed or failing septic systems for single-family residences is allowed if located on the property.
+These funds may also be used to replace "straight pipe" systems.
+Licensed engineers must design the systems and must comply with all applicable state and local codes and regulations.

-Repair, replacement or upgrade of existing wells
+- Repair, replacement or upgrade of existing wells: On-site infrastructure costs (such as electrical

-On-site infrastructure costs (such as electrical wiring and connections and sewer and water piping) and off-site utility connections from the property line to an adjacent street.
+wiring and sewer/water piping) and off-site utility connections from the property line to

-Soft Costs
+adjacent street.

-In addition to the hard costs of repairing or rehabilitating a house specified above, actual reasonable and necessary soft costs are also eligible for DRF use, including:
+- Soft Costs: In addition to the hard costs of repairing or rehabilitating a house as specified above, actual reasonable and necessary soft costs are also eligible for DRF use, including:

 - Testing/inspection fees

-- Inspections from a third party inspector not currently on the agency's payroll

 - Architectural/engineering services

 - Building permits

 - Flood letters

 - Dumpster rentals, etc.